basking-in-the-sun2000/solar-logger/README.md

 ### Basics

-You will need these python packages pymodbus, influxdb, pytz, and influxdb (the database itself) and grafana
+You will need these python packages pymodbus, influxdb, pytz, and influxdb (the database itself) and grafana.
+Read the setting_up.md for the full list.

 Also included the solcast folder from basking-in-the-sun2000/Radiation, hopefully FidFenix will incorporate the changes and keep it current